founders-building-south-side-on-a-bright-sunny-day

 Academic Misconduct - Guidance for Students

-We understand that receiving an allegation of academic misconduct can be worrying.
-On these pages you will find the information you need to understand the allegation and the academic misconduct process.
+Receiving an allegation of academic misconduct can be worrying.
+On these pages you will find all the information you need to be informed about the process and reassure yourself.
 You will also find sources of wellbeing and academic support.

 Quick links